Children’s Act 2014 requirements for schools and kura

 The Vulnerable Children's Act Guide ('the Guide') helps you navigate the requirements of the Act.
 It brings together information and resources already published and complements the advice and guidelines produced by the Children’s Action Plan.

-- Quick download: Resources within the CA Guide
+- Quick download: Resources within the Children's Act Guide

 - Child protection policies